 What exactly does a Positive Psychology Practitioner do?

-Quite often, when we receive course enquiries at the Positive Psychology Network, enquirers know that they want to study and practice Positive Psychology, usually as a coach, trainer, or facilitator – probably as those are the 3 pathway training options we offer.
+When we receive course enquiries at the Positive Psychology Network, enquirers often know that they want to study and practice Positive Psychology, usually as a coach, trainer, or facilitator.

 We also receive enquiries from HR departments and senior managers who are looking to integrate a wellbeing and strengths-oriented approach into their work policies and processes, and are interested in themselves or their staff being trained.